cwurm/docs.konghq.com/app/enterprise/1.5.x/brain-immunity/alerts.md

 #### Configuring Auto-Training Rules

 For best use, Immunity retrains on a regular basis.
-If you do not feel like you need to retrain your models regularly and are happy with the current model you have now, you can stop auto retraining via post request to the /trainer/config endpoint.
+If you do not feel like you need to retrain your models regularly and are happy with the current model you have now, you can stop auto retraining via a POST request to the `/trainer/config` endpoint.
 This endpoint takes these parameters:

-* `kong_entity`: The route_id or service_id that you would like to turn on or off auto-training.
+* `kong_entity`: The route_id or service_id that you would like to turn auto-training on or off for.
 * `method`: One of values: GET, HEAD, POST, PUT, DELETE, CONNECT, OPTIONS, TRACE.
 Specifying a method will restrict the rule being made on auto-training to only traffic matching the method specified.
 When this value is null, all traffic from all methods will be included in the rule.
-* `enable`: True or False, where true means auto-training is on and false means auto-training is off for the `kong_entity` specified.
+* `enable`: `true` or `false`, where true means auto-training is on and false means auto-training is off for the `kong_entity` specified.